-Nearly half (45%) of all respondents in the ASDS 2015 consumer survey on cosmetic dermatologic procedures said that price influenced their decision to select a cosmetic practitioner.
-In fact, price ranked second on a list of the eleven most influential factors in determining which physician to select for a cosmetic procedure, up one spot from last year.
+Nearly half (45%) of all patients say that price influenced their decision to select a cosmetic practitioner.
+In fact, price ranked second on a list of the eleven most influential factors in determining which physician to select for a cosmetic procedure.

 If we were buying toilet paper, then I could relate.
 But then again, even Charmin manages to abate the price-conscious buyers’ crusade for a bargain by differentiating its one-ply from the generic brand one-ply; and we pay more for it.